Incentives for green investments

 The incentive equals a 5% discount on the purchase price of sustainable and environmentally friendly movable assets such as industrial and construction machinery or equipment, cars, transport equipment, and vessels.

-The are intended to encourage private investments to speed up the economic recovery while promoting environmentally sustainable solutions.
+The new green incentives are intended to encourage private investments to speed up the economic recovery while promoting environmentally sustainable solutions.
 Indeed, this is an opportune time for government policy-making to alleviate the adverse effects of COVID-19 while supporting an environmentally friendly agenda for a more resilient Iceland.

 The incentive applies to investments made from 2021 to 2025 that are environmentally friendly, promote sustainable development, and fall under one of the following categories: